CSchoel/arbitrary-but-fixed/_drafts/jshell-exceptions.md

 If you want to evaluate a larger file with several lines of JShell code, as is the case for our JUnit scenario, you will have to use [`SourceCodeAnalysis.analyzeCompletion(String)`](https://docs.oracle.com/javase/10/docs/api/jdk/jshell/SourceCodeAnalysis.html#analyzeCompletion(java.lang.String)) as suggested by the documentation.
 Note that the previous example also shows that it is not enough to just evaluate the file line by line with `eval`, because a single line of code may contain multiple snippets.

-This is the first example where the JShell API is a little bit confusing.
+This is another example where the JShell API is a little bit confusing.
 One would expect to have a method that simply splits a large string into snippets.
 `analyzeCompletion` kind of does that, but not directly.
 Instead, you have to setup a loop like the following: